cockroachdb/docs/src/current/v1.0/deploy-cockroachdb-on-digital-ocean.md

 - Locally, you must have [CockroachDB installed](install-cockroachdb.html), which you’ll use to generate and manage your deployment’s certificates.

-- In Digitial Ocean, you must have [SSH access](https://www.digitalocean.com/community/tutorials/how-to-connect-to-your-droplet-with-ssh) to each Droplet with root or sudo privileges.
+- In Digital Ocean, you must have [SSH access](https://www.digitalocean.com/community/tutorials/how-to-connect-to-your-droplet-with-ssh) to each Droplet with root or sudo privileges.
 This is necessary for distributing binaries and starting CockroachDB.

 ## Recommendations